 - 1. Migrant workers shall enjoy equality of treatment with nationals of the State of employment, in relation to: - (a) Access to educational institutions and services subject to the admission requirements and other regulations of the institutions and services concerned; - (b) Access to vocational guidance and placement services; - (c) Access to vocational training and retraining facilities and institutions; - (d) Access to housing, including social housing schemes, and protection against exploitation in respect of rents; - (e) Access to social and health services, provided that the requirements for participation in schemes are met; - (f) Access to co-operatives and self-managed enterprises without implying a change of their migration status and subject to the rules and regulations of the bodies concerned; - (g) Access to and participation in cultural life. - 2.
-States Parties shall promote conditions to ensure effective equality of treatment to enable migrant workers to enjoy the above-mentioned rights whenever the terms of their stay, as authorized by the State of employment, meet the appropriate requirements.
+States Parties shall promote conditions to ensure effective equality of treatment to enable migrant workers to enjoy the above-mentioned rights whenever the terms of their stay, as authorized by the State of employment, meet the appropriate requirements. - 3.
+States of employment shall not prevent an employer of migrant workers from establishing housing or social or cultural facilities for them.
+Subject to article 69, a State of employment may make the establishment of such facilities dependent on the same requirements concerning their installation as generally apply in that State.

-1. States Parties, recognizing that the family is the natural and fundamental group unit of society and is entitled to protection by society and the

-State, shall take appropriate measures to ensure the protection of the unity of the family of the migrant worker.

-- 2. States Parties shall take measures that they deem appropriate and that fall within their competence to facilitate the reunification of migrant workers with their spouses or persons who have with the migrant worker a relationship that, according to applicable law, produces effects equivalent to marriage, as well as with their minor dependent unmarried children. - 3.
+- 1. States Parties, recognizing that the family is the natural and fundamental group unit of society and is entitled to protection by society and the State, shall take appropriate measures to ensure the protection of the unity of the family of the migrant worker. - 2.
+States Parties shall take measures that they deem appropriate and that fall within their competence to facilitate the reunification of migrant workers with their spouses or persons who have with the migrant worker a relationship that, according to applicable law, produces effects equivalent to marriage, as well as with their minor dependent unmarried children. - 3.
 States of employment, on humanitarian grounds, shall favourably consider granting equal treatment, as set forth in paragraph 2 of the present article, to other family members of migrant workers.